apigee/apigee-access/README.md

 to subsequent policies.
 * *Cache*: Items placed in the cache are visible to all instances of the application deployed to Apigee Edge.
-* *Key-Value Map*: Items placed in the key-value map are visible to all instances of the application deployed to Apigee Edge.

 ## Behavior when Running Outside Apigee